krka/futures-guide/README.md

 These transformations are of course implemented by using the internal listeners in the future object.
-Applying a transformation is functionally the same thing as creating an incomplete future and then attaching a listener to the original future that will complete the new feature.
+Applying a transformation is functionally the same thing as creating an incomplete future and then attaching a listener to the original future that will complete the new future.

 You can imagine it being implemented something similar to this: